Practice: Server-side Development

 Since most of our engineers come from the LAMP background, we still occasionally do PHP projects, using popular and proven frameworks and content management systems.

-WordPress and Drupal are our current CMS tools of choice.
+WordPress (practice page) and Drupal (practice page) are our current CMS tools of choice.
 We roll out about a dozen of CMS projects a year.
 We’ve also built a few ExpressionEngine-based marketing sites.

 Our e-commerce tools are Magento and WooCommerce WordPress plugin.
 We are currently supporting a few Magento projects.